Meghan Markle Speaks Out In Support Of Black Lives Matter: “The Only Wrong Thing To Say Is To Say Nothing”

 "I remember the curfew and I remember rushing back home and on that drive home, seeing ash fall from the sky and smelling the smoke and seeing the smoke billow out of buildings," she said.
 "I remember seeing men in the back of a van just holding guns and rifles.
 I remember pulling up to the house and seeing the tree that had always been there, completely charred.
 And those memories don’t go away."

-While Markle apologized for the fact that her generation didn't do enough to stop these protests from being necessary today, she expressed hope for the emerging generation's power to continue the fight.
+While Markle apologised for the fact that her generation didn't do enough to stop these protests from being necessary today, she expressed hope for the emerging generation's power to continue the fight.

 "We are going to rebuild, and rebuild, and rebuild until it is rebuilt," she said, later adding, "You are going to lead with love, you are going to lead with compassion, you are going to use your voice."